 "It isn’t just learning and development who need to develop new skills – it’s the entire business."

 Managers need help to think about new ways of learning and staff need help with self-directed learning skills.
 Learning and development can work throughout the business to develop everyone.
-The business should support learning and development teams and assist in people development and leadership development by investing in the ICT infrastructure and other learning tools.
-This is what the top organisations do.
+The business should support learning and development skills.
+Top organisations assist in people and leadership development, and will create a learning and development skills matrix.
+They investing in ICT infrastructure and other learning tools.

-But one of the biggest challenges for learning and development is their lack of understanding of what motivates staff to learn:
+But one of the biggest challenges for learning and development is the lack of understanding of what motivates staff to learn:

 69% of staff undertake learning to further their career, but only